pevargas/netsys/udp/instructions/README.md

 **CSEL Machines**

 Your code must compile and execute on the machines in the CSEL Linux cluster.
-To create an account, go to [https://sac.colorado.edu](https://sac.colorado.edu/) (Select the host as CSEL and provide your CULoginName and Identity key password and "register.Then go to [http://csel.cs.colorado.edu](http://csel.cs.colorado.edu/) to login). &nbsp;You will be able to access your lab account via SSH from anywhere in the world (practically). &nbsp;If you have not previously used SSH, please follow the ITS Instructions here [http://oit.colorado.edu/ssh](http://oit.colorado.edu/ssh).
+To create an account, go to [https://sac.colorado.edu](https://sac.colorado.edu/) (Select the host as CSEL and provide your CULoginName and Identity key password and "register.Then go to [http://csel.cs.colorado.edu](http://csel.cs.colorado.edu/) to login).
+You will be able to access your lab account via SSH from anywhere in the world (practically).
+If you have not previously used SSH, please follow the ITS Instructions here [http://oit.colorado.edu/ssh](http://oit.colorado.edu/ssh).

 For the Host Name (aka server) use one of the following (elra == educational labs remote access):